 Exposure is far from desirable under those circumstances.

 If you’re a dedicated market researcher with a keen eye for detail, I guarantee you’ll find typos in rock star copywriting.
-Typos happen to everyone, no matter how many sets of eyes scan the material (I once found a glitch in copy that four very good writers went over with a fine-toothed comb.
-It was no reflection on their abilities; it was just the one that sneaked by).
+Typos happen to everyone, no matter how many sets of eyes scan the material.

 We all have laundry.